snowplow-archive/google-cloud-dataflow-example-project/README.md

 ## Introduction

-This is a simple time series analysis stream processing job ([introductory blog post] [blog-post]) written in Scala for the [Spark Streaming] [spark-streaming] cluster computing platform, processing JSON events from [Amazon Kinesis] [kinesis] and writing aggregates to [Amazon DynamoDB] [dynamodb].
+This is a simple stream processing example project, written in Scala and using Google Cloud Platform's services/APIs:

-This was built by the Data Science team at [Snowplow Analytics] [snowplow], who use Spark Streaming in their client projects.
+- Dataflow for data processing
+- Pub/Sub for communication
+- Bigtable for storage

-**Running this requires an Amazon AWS account, and it will incur charges.**
+**Running this requires a Google account and enabling GCP services, which will incur in certain costs**

-_See also:_ [Spark Example Project] [spark-example-project] | [AWS Lambda Example Project] [aws-lambda-example-project]
+We assume you have [pyinvoke](http://www.pyinvoke.org/) installed, as well as the [Google Cloud Python SDK](https://pypi.python.org/pypi/google-cloud), in order for the helper script to work.

 ## Overview

-We have implemented a super-simple analytics-on-write stream processing job using Spark Streaming.
-Our Spark Streaming job reads a Kinesis stream containing events in a JSON format:
+We have implemented a super-simple analytics-on-write stream processing job using Dataflow.
+Our Dataflow job reads a Pub/Sub topic containing events in a JSON format:

 ```json
 {